benjaminbiss/Robots-vs-Dinosaurs/userstories.md

 their health points reach zero or all of the dinosaurs in the Herd have their health points reach zero.
 Bonus points:

-INCOMPLETE - (/5 points): As a developer, I want a Robot to have the ability to choose from a List of different weapons that will be then assigned as its own weapon.
+COMPLETE - (/5 points): As a developer, I want a Robot to have the ability to choose from a List of different weapons that will be then assigned as its own weapon.

-INCOMPLETE - (/5 points): As a developer, I want a Dinosaur to have the ability to choose its attack name from a tuple of different attack names before attacking a Robot in battle.
+COMPLETE - (/5 points): As a developer, I want a Dinosaur to have the ability to choose its attack name from a tuple of different attack names before attacking a Robot in battle.

 INCOMPLETE - (/2 points): As a developer, I want a Robot to have a power level and a Dinosaur to have an energy,